jaredly/j2/Roadmap.md

 # Ok so next steps

-- [ ] oh wait, I haven't gotten p.AST -> TAST yet
-	so I need to do that.
+- [x] oh wait, I haven't gotten p.AST -> TAST yet so I need to do that.
 But it'll be ... fairly typeless? and then I run the algorithm to determine types of all symbols as far as I can, at least.
-- [ ] make a way to convert the TAST back into the p.AST
+- [x] make a way to convert the TAST back into the p.AST
 - use the pegjs to autogenerate a pretty-printer, yes you better believe it.
 - when inflating the p.AST to the TAST, I'll be giving all symbols unique symbol names, and then I'll have a ctx-level whatsit that keeps track of symbol types, so I can run the HM algorithm.
 BUT can hm handle a polymorphic ID function?
 `(f) => (f(1), f("hi"))`? and infer `f: <X>(x: X) => X`?
+spoiler, no it can't.

 Ok but here's a question.
 What if hashes were contained in []?
 `hello#[builtin]`?
 `hello#[abcd.12]`?
+I kinda like it.

 ```
 hello#[b] #[builtin]